-Reading Informational Text See Benchmarks for Excellent Student Thinking 4.R.2.1, 4.R.2.2, 4.R.2.3, 4.R.2.4 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean Explain how simple text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations add meaning to the text.
-Identify the text structure (chronological order, comparison, cause and effect, problem/solution, sequence, and description).
+Reading Informational Text See Benchmarks for Excellent Student Thinking 4.R.2.1, 4.R.2.2, 4.R.2.3, 4.R.2.4 Indicator Below Expectations At/Near Expectations Above Expectations What These Results Mean For example, your learner may be able to: Explain how simple text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations add meaning to the text.
+Identify how text is organized (chronological order, comparison, cause and effect, problem/solution, sequence, and description).
 Identify relevant details to support a clearly stated central idea (important idea).
 Identify the author's perspective (how an author feels about a topic).
 Identify a clearly stated claim (major point) and evidence from the text the author uses to support the claim.
-Explain how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations add to the meaning of the text and identify how the text is organized (chronological order, comparison, cause and effect, problem/solution, sequence, and description).
+For example, your learner may be able to: Explain how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations add to the meaning of the text.
+Identify text structure (chronological order, comparison, cause and effect, problem/solution, sequence, and description).
 Explain how important details support the clearly stated central idea (important idea).
 Explain the author's perspective (how an author feels about a topic).
 Explain a clearly stated claim (major point) and how the author uses evidence from the text and/or reasons to support the claim.
-For example, your learner may be able to consistently: Explain how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations add to the meaning of the text and explain how the text is organized (chronological order, comparison, cause and effect, problem/solution, sequence, and description).
+For example, your learner may be able to consistently: Explain how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations add to the meaning of the text.
+Explain how the text is organized (chronological order, comparison, cause and effect, problem/solution, sequence, and description).
 Explain how important details support the clearly stated or implied central idea (important idea).
 Explain the author's perspective (how an author feels about a topic) towards a complex topic using evidence and inferences (conclusions drawn from what is written).
 Explain an implied claim and how the author uses important evidence and reasons from the text to support the claim.
 Next Steps (Ask follow-up questions such as How do you know?
 Where did you find it?, etc.) Read a variety of current event, historical, or scientific articles with your learner.
-For example, have your learner: • Talk about how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations help them understand the text. • Talk about how the author uses specific words to organize the text (e.g., Why did the author use the words "before" and Read a variety of current event, historical, or scientific articles with your learner.
-For example, have your learner: • Explain how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations help the reader gain greater understanding of the presented topic. • Identify the way the author organizes the information within the text.
-Read a variety of current event, historical, or scientific articles with your learner.
+For example, have your learner: • Talk about how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations help them understand the text. • Talk about how the author uses specific words to organize the text (e.g., Why did the author use the words "before" and "next"?
+Which Read a variety of current event, historical, or scientific articles with your learner.
+For example, have your learner: • Explain how text features such as titles, headings, captions, graphs, maps, glossaries, and/or illustrations help the reader gain greater understanding of the presented topic. • Identify the way the author organizes the information within the text. • Explain a stated or implied central Read a variety of current event, historical, or scientific articles with your learner.
 For example, have your learner: Describe how text features and text structure add to the meaning of the text.
 Explain how relevant details contribute to and support a central idea (important idea).
 Explain the author's perspective (how the author feels) toward a topic.